swcarpentry/DEPRECATED-bc/novice/matlab/03-func.md

 {:class="in"}

-The diagram below shows what memory looks like after the first line has beene executed:
+The diagram below shows what memory looks like after the first line has been executed:

 <!-- FIXME: Writeup about Call Stacks -->